circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

     steps:
       - checkout

-      # There’s no inference in 2.0, which means there’s nothing to override.
+      # We're still building our new inference system for 2.0, but until then, there’s nothing to override.
-      # You’ll need to manually install your project’s dependencies.
+      # For now, you'll need to manually install your project’s dependencies.
       # The current timeout for no output is hardcoded to 600 seconds
       - run:
           name: Install Dependencies